UK new car registrations top 2 million as Chinese brands gain ground

 Currently, for every 10 new cars sold in the UK, about 1 comes from a Chinese brand, giving them a total market share of 9.7%.

-BYD and MG continue to strengthen their influence in the local market, while Chery and Geely officially entered the UK market last year.
+BYD and MG continue to strengthen their presence in the local market, while Chery and Geely formally entered the UK market last year.
 Chinese automakers offer not only pure electric models but also HEVs, catering to diverse consumer needs.

-European electric vehicle market analyst Matthias Schmidt pointed out that Chinese automakers adopt a regional expansion strategy in Europe, with significant differences in the acceptance of Chinese brands across countries and regions.
+European electric vehicle market analyst Matthias Schmidt pointed out that Chinese automakers are pursuing a regionalized expansion strategy in Europe, with significant variation in the acceptance of Chinese brands across countries and regions.

 One factor driving the sales growth of Chinese brands is price

-In 2025, total discounts for pure electric models in the UK market exceeded 5 billion pounds (RM273.45 billion), with an average discount of about 11,000 pounds (RM60,164) per vehicle.
-This gives Chinese brands a significant advantage among price-sensitive consumers.
+In 2025, total discounts on pure electric models in the UK market exceeded £5 billion, with an average discount of around £11,000 per vehicle.
+This affords Chinese brands a significant advantage among price-sensitive consumers.

 The overall environment of the UK automotive industry remains challenging